 - coaching sessions on topics such as governance, income generation, marketing and measuring and sharing social value and impact

 - This programme is closed for applications.
 For more information visit the Catalyst Cymru website.

 We have developed two UK-wide programmes aimed at supporting organisations working with heritage to develop enterprise skills.

-Steps to Sustainability will support organisations from across the UK to strengthen their strategic leadership and income-generating skills.
-The 15-month programme is being delivered by the Social Enterprise Academy, supported by consortium partners.
+Steps to Sustainability is supporting organisations from across the UK to strengthen their strategic leadership and income-generating skills.
+The programme is delivered by the Social Enterprise Academy, supported by consortium partners.

 Organisations taking part will learn to be ambitious and forward-thinking, and how to deliver exciting new projects.
-The programme will provide the following:
+The programme provides the following:

 - help for organisations to prepare for and build sustainability

 - funding up to £10,000 to help shape and launch business ideas